About Office Headshots

 Otherwise, the best rule-of-thumb is to take a look around LinkedIn to see how peers and senior executives in your industry are dressed.
 Make sure to pay closer attention to people who are successful vs whomever is in your immediate network.

 Remember, dress for the job you want, not the job you have.
-If you’re still not sure, the ask us!
+If you’re still not sure, then ask us!
 We’re always happy to provide guidance.

 How Do I Pose for Office Headshots?